Translations (play): Act 2

+Act 3

-Unfortunately, Yolland goes missing overnight (it is hinted that he has been attacked, or worse, by the elusive armed resistance in the form of the Donnelly twins), and Manus flees because his heart has been broken but it is made obvious that the English soldiers will see his disappearance as guilt.
-It is suggested that Manus will be killed as he is lame and the English will catch up with him.
+The following day, Manus prepares to flee Baile Beag to Inis Meadhon against Owen's desperate advice.
+It is revealed that Yolland has gone missing overnight after a confrontation with Manus (it is hinted that he has been attacked, or worse, by the elusive armed resistance in the form of the Donnelly twins), and Owen believes Lancey and the men will blame Manus.
+Despite this, a distraught Manus leaves, and it is suggested that he will be killed as he is lame and thus will be caught by the soldiers.

+The students arrive, bringing stories of the masses of English soldiers searching for Yolland and those responsible for his disappearance.
 Máire is in denial about Yolland's disappearance and remains convinced that he will return unharmed.
-The English soldiers, forming a search party, rampage across Baile Beag, and Captain Lancey threatens first to shoot all livestock if Yolland is not found within twenty-four hours, then evict the villagers and destroy their homes if he is not found within forty-eight hours.
-Owen then realizes what he should do and leaves, seemingly to join the resistance.
-The play ends ambiguously, with the schoolmaster Hugh drunkenly reciting the opening of Virgil's Aeneid, which tells of the inevitability of conquest but also of its impermanence.
+Captain Lancey arrives at the school, threatening first to shoot all livestock if Yolland is not found within twenty-four hours, then evict the villagers and destroy their homes if he is not found within forty-eight hours.
+Doalty momentarily drops his façade to tell Owen that Yolland will not return and invite him to join the Irish resistance.
+A conflicted Owen remains at the school and debates with his drunken father before suddenly realizing what he should do and leaves to join Doalty.
+The play ends ambiguously, with Hugh drunkenly reciting the opening of Virgil's Aeneid, which tells of the inevitability of conquest but also of its impermanence.

 Friel's play tells of the struggle between England and Ireland during this turbulent time.
 The play focuses mainly on (mis)communication and language to tell of the desperate situation between these two countries with an unsure and questionable outcome.